Canadian court rules against Huawei executive fighting extradition

 The Crown called this a deception, asserting that Huawei controlled the operations of Skycom in Iran and held its purse strings.

-"Fraud is at the heart of this case," Crown counsel Robert Frater told the court.
-"Lying to a bank to obtain financial services is fraud," he said.
+"Lying to a bank to obtain financial services is fraud," Crown counsel Robert Frater told the court.

-Defence lawyer Eric Gottardi accused the US of abusing its treaty with Canada by asking it to arrest Meng as part of a campaign against China's largest international company.
+Defence lawyer Eric Gottardi accused the US of abusing its treaty with Canada by asking it to arrest Meng as part of a campaign against China's largest international company and leader in 5G or fifth-generation wireless technologies.

 The court, however, dismissed defence arguments that the case hinged on the US sanctions against Iran that Canada had repudiated.